MicrosoftDocs/microsoft-salescopilot-docs/articles/architecture.md

 # Architecture of Sales in Microsoft 365 Copilot

-This article contains links to download Sales app architecture document and top 10 most frequently asked questions about Sales app architecture.
+This article contains links to download the Sales app architecture document and top 10 most frequently asked questions about the Sales app architecture.

 The architecture document provides an in-depth view of the Sales app architecture.
 It includes topics such as security, compliance, data residency/management, AI integration points, application lifecycle management, and more.
-The purpose of this article is to help admins, IT professionals, and developers understand how Sales app integrates with their CRM and the broader Microsoft 365 ecosystem.
+The purpose of this article is to help admins, IT professionals, and developers understand how the Sales app integrates with their CRM and the broader Microsoft 365 ecosystem.

 |Document|Last update|Last updated release|
 |--------|----------|--------------|